Skip to content

 Not ready to join?
 Start here, softly.

-A short, gentle guide to what’s happening in your nervous system, three breath practices you can use today, and the start of Jonty’s story.
+A short, gentle guide to what may be happening in your nervous system, three breath practices you can use today, and your first map of the path.
 Nothing clinical.
 No pressure.
-Just a softer place to begin.
+Just safety before the deeper work.

 Get the free Misophonia Starter Kit